LLNL/units/docs/user-guide/Physical_constants.rst

 All the physical constants are specified as :ref:`precise measurements` and in the namespace `units::constants` In general the most recent definition was chosen which includes the 2019 redefinition of some SI units this matches with the rest of the library and the defined units.
 Inspiration for the different constants was taken from `wikipedia <https://en.wikipedia.org/wiki/List_of_physical_constants>`_ and `NIST <https://physics.nist.gov/cuu/Constants/index.html>`_.
 Defined constants.
-The `2019 redefinition < https://www.nist.gov/si-redefinition/meet-constants>`_ of the SI system was used where applicable.
+The `2019 redefinition <https://www.nist.gov/si-redefinition/meet-constants>`_ of the SI system was used where applicable.

-Values of the constants are taken from `NIST 2018 CODATA <https://physics.nist.gov/cuu/Constants/Table/allascii.txt>`_
+Defined constants
 ----------------------
+Values are taken from `NIST 2018 CODATA <https://physics.nist.gov/cuu/Constants/Table/allascii.txt>`_ unless otherwise noted

 -   Standard gravity - `g0`
 -   Gravitational constant - `G`
 -   Speed of light - `c`